Go Back

 • In a stand mixer or in a large mixing bowl with a hand whisk, beat the softened butter for about 5 minutes, until it is soft and fluffy.

-• Beat in the strawberry jam for about 1 minute.
+• Mix in the strawberry jam until it's incorporated.

 • If you feel like your buttercream is still too stiff, add 1 tablespoon of milk at a time and beat that in to help loosen your buttercream.
 The frosting should be stiff enough to stick on the sides of your cake without sliding down.